Zander Identity Theft Protection Pricing

 - Tax fraud: There are three constants in life: death, taxes, and tax fraud.
 You may have thought that tax fraud and identity theft are separate issues, but that’s why we’re here.
 Before we became identity theft experts, there was one year that Gabe quit his job and went back to graduate school.
-That year, he received the biggest tax return he’d ever gotten, because he had half a year’s worth of income, and a whole year’s worth of student credit.
+That year, he received the biggest tax return he’d ever gotten because he had half a year’s worth of income and a whole year’s worth of student credit.

 - Criminal ID theft: True story that you won’t believe: in high school, a popular girl who got arrested for shoplifting from the mall tried to tell the police that her name was Aliza.
 We weren’t the experts then that we are now, but luckily the popular girl wasn’t an expert either, so the police simply looked at her ID, still in her bag next to her stolen goods.
-But criminal identity theft, when someone arrested for a crime presents themselves as another person, is a real threat.
-That’s why it’s another facet of identity that Zander is always monitoring.
+But criminal identity theft, which is when someone arrested for a crime presents themselves as another person, is a real threat.
+That’s why it’s another facet of identity theft that Zander Insurance is always monitoring.

-When someone steals a child’s identity is stolen, it can go undetected longer than usual, because they’re less likely to use credit or take steps to protect their identities, which is why it’s important to monitor their identities from the beginning of their lives.
+When someone steals a child’s identity, it can go undetected longer than usual because children are less likely to use credit or to take steps to protect their identities.
+That is why it’s important to monitor their identities from the beginning of their lives.
 Better safe than sorry!

 - Benefits and employment fraud: The lesson here is that everything is at risk.
-You would never file for unemployment while working a stable job, but somebody else could use your information to illegally collect unemployment in your name.
+You would never file for unemployment while working a stable job, but somebody else could use your information to collect unemployment in your name illegally.
 You may be thinking that this one isn’t as big of a deal, since you aren’t losing any money.
 But if the government thought you were double-dipping with a salary and unemployment, you’d be in deep trouble.

 - Title fraud: This occurs when somebody obtains the title to any property you own and attempts to transfer ownership.
 If we ever manage to buy a condo or apartment or one of these “houses” we’ve heard of around New York City, you can bet we want somebody to make sure it stays ours.